-Exams: There will be two in-class exams, about evenly spaced over the semester and announced at least 1 week ahead of time with precise date.
+Exams: There will be one midterm exam, to be announced at least 1 week ahead of time with precise date.
 The final exam is scheduled by university policy dependent on the class meeting schedule.
-In our case, this will be Monday Dec 05, 8:00-10:00.
+In our case, this will be Wednesday Dec 07, 12:30-02:30.